Jimmy Rogers (American football coach): Coaching career

 Rogers began a coaching career shortly after graduating from South Dakota State, serving as a graduate assistant from 2010 to 2011 at the school.
 He assisted the defensive backs in his first year before moving on to the linebackers in 2011, additionally assisting the special teams.

 In 2012, he became a graduate assistant for the Florida Atlantic Owls, working with the offensive line in his first year and spending early 2013 with the linebackers.

 Rogers returned to South Dakota State for the 2013 season and served as linebackers coach.
 After serving in the position from 2013 through 2018, he was given the additional roles of co-defensive coordinator and assistant head coach in 2019, while remaining linebackers coach.
 By the start of the 2022 season, Rogers had coached at least one 100-tackle linebacker in all but one of his nine years in the position.
 He became the sole defensive coordinator for the 2022 season and helped the Jackrabbits defense lead the FCS in rushing defense and interceptions, while having the third-lowest points allowed.
-He was named the FCS Coordinator of the Year as South Dakota State went on to win the national championship over North Dakota State.
-After John Stiegelmeier resigned following 26 seasons in 2023, Rogers was named the new Jackrabbits head coach.
+He was named the FCS Coordinator of the Year as South Dakota State went on to win the NCAA Division I FCS National Championship beating North Dakota State.

+John Stiegelmeier retired as SDSU's head coach following 26 seasons capped by the 2022 NCAA D-1 FCS National Championship and Rogers was named head coach of the Jackrabbits.
+Rogers was awarded the Eddie Robinson coach of the year in his first year as head coach for the Jackrabbits.

+On December 28, 2024, Rogers was announced as Washington State head coach.